All You Need to Know About Surfing in the Canary Islands

 Image credit: Surfintrip Camp

 Fuerteventura, the second largest of the Canary Islands, is also one of the least developed.
-In translation, it means “strong wind”.
-So, it should come as no surprise that it’s one of the most coveted kitesurfing destinations in Spain and the world.
+Nevertheless, it’s one of the most popular kitesurfing destinations in Spain and the world.

 On the northern coast, Corralejo is the main surf hub on the island, with several surf spots for beginners, like Rocky Point and Flag Beach.